FAIR-Universe/genHEPdata/README.md

 for example `seed` could be 26 and process could be ztautau and hence label will be 0 since its background

-The Repository also contains a Docker file which can help you create the neccesary docker image, If running with the image in docker,podman, singularity etc the `DELPHES_DIR` varibale is already assigned.
+The Repository also contains a Docker file which can help you create the necessary docker image, If running with the image in docker,podman, singularity etc the `DELPHES_DIR` varibale is already assigned.

 Example for podman
 ```